autowarefoundation/autoware/planning/behavior_velocity_planner/traffic-light-design.md

 This module allows developers to design STOP/GO in traffic light module using specific rules.
 Due to the property of rule-based planning, the algorithm is greatly depends on object detection and perception accuracy considering traffic light.
 Also, this module only handles STOP/Go at traffic light scene, so rushing or quick decision according to traffic condition is future work.

-#### Launch Timing
+#### Activation Timing

-Launches when there is traffic light in ego lane.
+This module is activated when there is traffic light in ego lane.

 #### Algorithm